cloudsoft/aws-cfn-connector-for-terraform/docs/installation-guide.md

      bucket created as part of the stack and returned to the user as a URL on success;
      note this can be overridden by the user with a property on the resource (see the [user-guide.md])

-Where a parameter is optional, it can be left unset or the special value `default` can be set to tell the RP to use the default value.
-Leaving it unset is fine, but it does cause warnings in the CloudWatch logs (which we cannot disable); the CloudFormation in `setup.yaml` uses the keyword `default`.
+Where a parameter is optional, it can be omitted or the special value `default` can be set to tell the RP to use the default value.
+Note that omitting it causes warnings in the CloudWatch logs (which we cannot disable, though in this case they are benign), and it is not permitted so leave it blank: this is why the special value `default` is recognized by this RP, as used in `setup.yaml`.